 All of nature is linked together in what we generally refer to as the food chain and what scientists call the trophic structure.
-In nature, there are plants, some animals eat plants, some animals.
+In nature, some animals eat plants, some animals eat animals that eat plants, and some animals eat animals that eat animals.
 All of nature starts with the energy from the sun.